Introduction

 |---|---|

-| Control machine | macOS or Linux with Python 3.10+ |
+| Control machine | Ubuntu or macOS with Python 3.10+ |

-| Target host | Ubuntu 22.04/24.04 with SSH access |
+| Target host | Ubuntu 22.04/24.04 or macOS with SSH access |

 | Network | Direct connectivity between control machine and hosts |